Hongmen: Taiwan

 In Taiwan, by contrast, the Hongmen is not only legal, but politically influential; this is not surprising, since Sun Yat-sen, founding father of the Republic of China, was a senior figure within the Hongmen, as was nationalist leader Chiang Kai-shek.
 Moreover, the Kuomintang, or Chinese Nationalist Party, was formed from the Xingzhonghui and Guangfuhui, groups not unlike the Hongmen.

 Because of the Hongmen's revolutionary character and mysterious quality, their future was unclear after the Republic of China central government moved to Taiwan.
 For a long time, the Republic of China on Taiwan did not openly allow the Hongmen to operate.
 After martial law ended in 1989, Ge Shan Tang formed and started exchange with the outside world.

-Under the influence of Chiang Kai-shek, the Hongmen attempted to remain somewhat secretive, but in recent years the organization's activities have been more transparent.
+Under the influence of Chiang Kai-shek, the Hongmen attempted to remain somewhat secretive, but in recent years the organisation's activities have been more transparent.

-The organization also has numerous business interests, and is reportedly trying to open a martial arts school in Taiwan.
+The organisation also has numerous business interests, and is reportedly trying to open a martial arts school in Taiwan.

 On 1 January 2004, Nan Hua Shan Tang was registered with Taiwan's Ministry of the Interior.